ortus-docs/coldbox-docs/models/conventions_location.md

 # Conventions Location

-All your model objects will be located under your model folder of your application root by convention ([See Conventions](http://wiki.coldbox.org/wiki/DirectoryStructure-Conventions.cfm)).
-For a more secure installation, place your models outside of the web root and use a ColdFusion Mapping to access them.
-Simply add additional scan locations to your WireBox config which points to your external folder.
+All your model objects will be located under your `models` folder of your application root by convention.
+For a more secure installation, place your models outside of the web root and use a ColdFusion Mapping or WireBox Mapping to access them